Open Now ?

 • Trees: Crape myrtles, Japanese maples, and dogwoods are known for their non-invasive root systems.

-When selecting plants, consider their mature size and growth habits.
-Avoid large, fast-growing trees or shrubs that may eventually outgrow their intended space and encroach on sewer lines.
+As you choose plants, think about their mature size and growth patterns.
+Steer clear of big, fast-growing trees or shrubs that might outgrow their spot and encroach on your sewer lines.

 Tip 2: Strategic Plant Placement